-NASFAA joined the American Council on Education (ACE) and six other associations to urge the Department of Health and Human Services (HHS) to immediately issue the final version of student health insurance coverage regulations or delayed the regulations until the 2013-14 academic year.
+NASFAA joined the American Council on Education (ACE) and six other associations to urge the Department of Health and Human Services (HHS) to immediately issue the final version of student health insurance coverage regulations or delay the regulations until the 2013-14 academic year.

 In a letter to HHS Secretary Kathleen Sebelius, the associations point out that schools that provide health insurance coverage to their students are already in negotiations over the cost and coverage of their plans for 2012-13.
 In addition, schools that include health insurance fees in their costs of attendance need information about the insurance fee for financial aid packaging purposes.